Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Supremum of the local time when

 From \eqref{supdeZ1}, \eqref{supdeZ2.1} and \eqref{supdeZ2}, we see that we only need to prove the lemma with $Z_1$ instead of $Z$ and $r^{3/4}$ instead of $r^{7/8}$.
 We only prove the lower bound, since the proof of the upper bound is similar.
 For $r$ large enough so that \eqref{invtl} is true we have

-and from the point of view of excursions, the probability in the right hand side is only the probability that no excursion higher than $h$ occurs before $L$ exceeds $r/Q + r^{3/4}$.
-It is known, from properties of Poisson point processes, that this probability equals $e^{-(r/Q + r^{3/4}) n(\sup \xi > h)}$ and the result follows.
+From the point of view of excursions, the probability in the right hand side is only the probability that no excursion higher than $h$ occurs before $L$ exceeds $r/Q + r^{3/4}$. {Since the process, indexed by the local time $L$, of excursions of $Z_1$ is a Poisson point process} with intensity measure $n(.)$ (see for example Theorem IV.10 in \cite{Bertoin}), the number of excursions higher than $h$ before $L$ exceeds $r/Q + r^{3/4}$ follows a Poisson distribution with parameter $(r/Q + r^{3/4}) n(\sup \xi > h)$.
+The probability that no such excursion occurs is therefore $e^{-(r/Q + r^{3/4}) n(\sup \xi > h)}$.
+We thus get